Complete College Georgia Plan

 Press Release: VSU Featured in Campus Technology for use of Data for Student Retention (March 24, 2014)

 Press Release: VSU and Georgia Military College Sign Articulation Agreement (March 24, 2014)

 Press Release: Governor Nathan Deal Announces “Go Back.
 Move Ahead.”
 Campaign (July 29, 2014)

 Implementation of the Complete College Georgia campus plan involves numerous individuals both from inside and outside our institution.
 If you have questions about VSU's plan or ideas to enhance the plan, please contact one of the following individuals:

-Dr. Hudson Rogers, Provost and Vice President for Academic Affairs
+Dr. Bob Smith, Provost and Vice President for Academic Affairs

 - Dr. Sheri Gravett, Associate Provost and Professor of English